RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

     ![crdb-upgrade-node](/images/rs/crdb-upgrade-node.png)

-1. To upgrade each Active-Active database instance including the Redis version and CRDB protocol version, run:
+1. To upgrade each CRDB instance including the Redis version and CRDB protocol version, run:

     ```sh
-    rladmin upgrade db <crdb_name>
+    rladmin upgrade db <database_name | database_ID>
     ```

     If the protocol version is old, read the warning message carefully and confirm.
     ![crdb-upgrade-protocol](/images/rs/crdb-upgrade-protocol.png)

-    The Active-Active database instance uses the new Redis version and CRDB protocol version.
+    The CRDB instance uses the new Redis version and CRDB protocol version.

-    {{% expand "To upgrade the Active-Active database instance without upgrading the protocol version:" %}}
+    {{% expand "To upgrade the CRDB instance without upgrading the protocol version:" %}}
 You can use the `keep_crdt_protocol_version` option to upgrade the database without upgrading the CRDB protocol version and continue using the old version.
 If you use this option, make sure that you upgrade the CRDB protocol soon after with the `rladmin upgrade db` command.